barbazul/1kfa/mod_guide_gm.md

 Monsters can be defeated in combat, and work like regular foes, except that they can have more than 10 stamina points and they have special attacks.
-See the [Combat](#creating_a_combat_encounter) chapter for how to spend *Challenge points* to determine its combat stats.
+See the [Combat](#creating_a_combat_encounter) chapter for how to spend *Shadow points* to determine its combat stats.

 You get to choose the special attacks of your monsters.
 Simplicity and staying on-theme are the way to go here.
 If your monster is inspired by an animal,